material-components/material-components-ios/components/PageControl/README.md

 ### Installation with CocoaPods

-To add the PageControl component to your Xcode project using CocoaPods, add the following to your PodFile:
+To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`:

 ~~~ bash
 pod 'MaterialComponents/PageControl'